huggingface/transformers/docs/source/training.rst

             optimizer.zero_grad()
             progress_bar.update(1)

+Note that if you are used to freezing the body of your pretrained model (like in computer vision) the above may seem a bit strange, as we are directly fine-tuning the whole model without taking any precaution.
+It actually works better this way for Transformers model (so this is not an oversight on our side).
+If you're not familiar with what "freezing the body" of the model means, forget you read this paragraph.

 Now to check the results, we need to write the evaluation loop.
 Like in the :ref:`trainer section <trainer>` we will use a metric from the datasets library.
 Here we accumulate the predictions at each batch before computing the final result when the loop is finished.